UWCNuclear/RootEffi/README.md

     git clone https://github.com/UWCNuclear/RootEffi.git

-To edit the RootEffi script, paste:
+To edit the RootEffi script, go to your RootEffi directory (cd RootEffi) and paste:

-    gedit RootEffi.C
+    gedit RootEffi.C &

+The **&** at the end will let you keep control of the terminal so that you can fit peaks in GRSISort and have gedit open at the same time :-)

 To run RootEffi, type in the command line: